Hacker0x01/docs.hackerone.com/docs/programs/servicenow-integration.md

 id: "programs/servicenow-integration"
 ---

-With ServiceNow integration, HackerOne makes it easy for you to track ServiceNow issues as references on the platform.
+With the ServiceNow integration, HackerOne makes it easy for you to track ServiceNow issues as references on the platform.

-In order to configure ServiceNow integration for your team, [contact HackerOne](https://support.hackerone.com/hc/en-us/requests/new) with the following information:
+In order to configure the ServiceNow integration for your team, [contact HackerOne](https://support.hackerone.com/hc/en-us/requests/new) with the following information:

 - The base URI of the ServiceNow instance (e.g. https://company.service-now.com/)
 - Whether you use “Description” or “Additional Comments” for more details